friendly-bits/geoblocker-bash/README.md

-**NOTE: this repository will see no future updates**.
-This project is continued in a new repository under a new name - '**geoip-shell**'.
-The continuation project implements all features of 'geoblocker-bash' but better, faster and significantly stronger.
-Plus support for **nftables**, improved support for running on a router, and a ton of other improvements and new features.
+**NOTE:** This project is continued in a new repository under a new name - '**geoip-shell**'.
+The continuation project implements all features of 'geoblocker-bash', plus support for **nftables**, improved support for running on a router, and a ton of other improvements and new features.
 Check it out here:

 https://github.com/blunderful-scripts/geoip-shell

+**This repository will see no future updates.**
 # geoblocker-bash
 Geoip blocker for Linux focusing on reliability, compatibility and ease of use.
 Utilizes the 'iptables' firewall management utility. nftables support will get implemented eventually.